muratk3n/thirdwave/en/README.md

 ---

-If there is an evil twin in the other universe, he must have the goatee.
+Another one; If there is an evil twin in the other universe, he must have the goatee.
 We know that.
 [Here](https://4.bp.blogspot.com/-h4xCSLl0L_M/Tuoepd3YEZI/AAAAAAAAMRY/oFwqSTR_XSw/s1600/spock.jpg)

 But the real rule is "reverse-facial-hair" rule.
 So if you have goatee in this universe, then your evil twin must have no goatee in the other